🔥

 Read more: Find out all you need to know about what chatbots are and how they work.

-How does WhatsApp chatbot work?
+Okay—but how does the WhatsApp chatbot work?

 Essentially, WhatsApp chatbots work according to different types of conversational flow.
 And there are three elements that these flows consist of: Trigger, Condition, and Action.

-In short, a chat trigger is a node that lets a chatbot know when it should begin a conversation with a user.
-An Action element, as its name suggests, commands the bot to do a certain action.
-Finally, the Condition node acts as a circumstance under which a bot will perform a specific action, so it represents a sort of middle ground between the Action and Trigger nodes.
+• A Condition node acts as a circumstance under which a bot will perform a specific action, so it represents a sort of middle ground between the Action and Trigger nodes.

 Action and Trigger nodes